International carbon pricing refers to carbon pricing initiatives that have the potential to cover the whole world. This includes:

 - The JI has been less successful than the CDM in terms of emission reduction achievements as it faces a dual challenge of the lack of countries’ ambition and the uncertainty over the future regulatory infrastructure to issue credits.
 Most of the credits were issued without the supervision of the Joint Implementation Supervisory Committee, triggering some speculation on the level of rigor applied.

-Results-based Climate Finance (RBCF) is a funding approach where payments are made after pre-defined outputs or outcomes related to managing climate change, such as emission reductions, are delivered and verified.
+Results-based Climate Finance (RBCF) is a form of climate fnance where funds are disbursed by the provider of climate fnance to the recipient upon achievement of a pre-agreed set of climate-related results.
+These results are typically defned at the output or outcome level, which means that RBCF can support the development of specifc low-emission technologies or the underlying climate outcomes, such as emission reductions.
+Various RBCF initiatives build on existing carbon market mechanisms and prepare for new instruments.
 Some RBCF programs purchase compliance emission reduction units, including CERs and ERUs, helping bridge the current lack of demand for these units.
 Some of these programs include the World Bank’s Carbon Initiative for Development (Ci-Dev) and the Pilot Auction Facility for Methane and Climate Change Mitigation (PAF), and the German government’s Nitric Acid Climate Action Group.
 Elements of the existing carbon market infrastructure, such as the CDM monitoring, reporting and verification (MRV) requirements, have been incorporated into these programs.
 Other programs not specifically designed for compliance markets use RBCF as a direct funding mechanism and were built from the ground up.
 Such programs include the Performance Based Climate Finance Facility (PBC) in Latin America financed by the European Commission, KfW and CAF, and the World Bank’s Transformative Carbon Asset Facility (TCAF).
 These programs focus on the implementation of large scale sectoral or policy-level emission reduction programs.